 Placement test scores are required for entering a degree program at the college - for placement in college preparatory or regular degree-credit courses in computation (mathematics), communications or reading.
-It is recommended that high school students take the ACT, MAPS, SAT, or ASSET prior to applying for admission to the college.
-In this way their test results can be on hand and attention given to special needs before they arrive on campus.

 The testing schedule will be published in the Schedule of Classes for each registration period.
-Additional testing may be scheduled on an 'as needed' basis.
+Additional testing may be scheduled on an "as needed" basis.
 The ASSET, or other approved test, is ordinarily administered at OWCC only for persons with an application on file.